Mountain lion captured in Springfield settling in at new home - NewsBreak

 Related

 SPRINGFIELD, Ill.
-(WTVO) — An Indiana man has pled guilty to illegally importing more than 2,600 pounds of live catfish into Illinois.
-Michael Sullivan of Griffith, Indiana, entered a negotiated guilty plea in October to one count of illegally importing live fish without a permit.
-Investigators found that he had purchased the fish in Mississippi […]
+(WCIA) — The Illinois Department of Natural Resources said an Indiana man has illegally imported more than 2,600 pounds of live channel catfish into Illinois.
+Investigators determined Michael Sullivan of Griffith, Ind. purchased the fish from Alabama and Mississippi, and imported them into a Plainfield, Ill. lake during three separate occasions in 2021. […]

+Indiana man on the hook for 2,600 pounds of imported catfish, pleads guilty

+The Illinois Department of Natural Resources (IDNR) announced on Tuesday that an Indiana man pleaded guilty to importing more than 2,600 pounds of live channel catfish into Illinois without a permit.

 30 of Illinois’ Hospitals Received an A Grade, did yours?